OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/7 September 2013.md

 ---

 ## Religious and Historical Preservation

 - Josephus has clues and is referred to as the "father" of Jesus.
 - Octavian published the Cicero letters.
 - Cicero confirmed to be cowardly; described with reference to modern figures.
+- Jesus as popularly known is a conglomerate with only a small portion based on a real rebel fighter.

 ---

 ## Historical Insights